vaibhavmagon/Auction-Marketplace/README.md

 Or <br/>

-# Run - "sh appInstallerScript.sh" to install all dependencies, db scripts, npm modules and run the server.
+<b> Run - "sh appInstallerScript.sh" to install all dependencies, db scripts, npm modules and run the server. </b>

 ## Data and Tables